North Dakota Department of Commerce - Division of Community Services

-Grants of up to $25,000 to North Dakota nonprofit organizations and government agencies to provide emergency housing and other services to homeless people and those at risk for becoming homeless.
-This program supports programs and facilities with providing the services required to help unsheltered, sheltered, and at-risk individuals with regaining stability in permanent housing after experiencing a housing crisis or homelessness.
+Grants of up to $25,000 to North Dakota nonprofit organizations and government agencies to provide emergency housing and other services to homeless people and those at risk of becoming homeless.
+Funding is intended to help unsheltered, sheltered, and at-risk individuals regain stable, permanent housing after experiencing a housing crisis or homelessness.

 North Dakota Homeless Grant will be utilized to provide services to the homeless and those at risk of becoming homeless in the following eligible activities.
 It is important for applicants to remember that NDHG funds are to be used for direct assistance, only when there is no other assistance available for the individual or household.
 Applicants should refer to 24 CFR Part 576.100 - 576.109 of the ESG Interim Rule for further clarification on the following eligible activities:

 1. Homelessness Prevention Component (24 CFR Part 576.103) - Funds may be used to provide relocation and stabilization assistance and rental assistance to prevent an individual or household from becoming homeless.
 Applicants can assist individuals and households who meet the following qualifications under homelessness prevention:

 a.
 Individuals or households who have an income below 50% of Area Median Income (AMI) as determined by HUD, with adjustments for smaller and larger household size.
 An individual or family’s annual income must be compared to area income limits.

 b.
 Individuals or households who qualify as a homeless or at-risk of becoming homeless as specified in 24 CFR Part 576.103 and 576.2.